Kira Yamato: In Mobile Suit Gundam SEED Destiny

 During Mobile Suit Gundam SEED Destiny, Kira has been living in the secluded Marshall Islands since the end of the war within the country of Orb.
 He and Lacus have spent the past two years since the end of the war assisting Reverend Malchio and Kira's adoptive mother with their orphanage.
 When an incident triggers another war, Coordinators try to kill Lacus; Kira pilots Freedom to defeat them.
 When Orb attempts to join the war as a member of the Earth Alliance, Kira and the Archangel intervene Orb's forces to preserve the nation's neutral status.
 Kira suspects Gilbert Durandal, the chairman of the PLANT colonies and leader of ZAFT, to be behind Lacus' attempted murder, but his motives are questioned by Athrun who is working in ZAFT.
 Later, when the Archangel becomes a target of the ZAFT ship known as Minerva, Kira is defeated and the Freedom is destroyed by pilot Shinn Asuka.
 Lacus gives Kira an upgraded version of Freedom, ZGMF-X20A Strike Freedom (ZGMF-X20A ストライクフリーダム), so he can continue fighting.
 Having obtained a weapon of mass destruction, Durandal imposes the Destiny Plan, a rule which removes freewill and dictates a person's entire life based on their genetics.
 Kira, the Archangel and their allies confront ZAFT's forces in space and defeat them in the final battle.
 Kira personally confronts Durandal and the latter is killed by one of his own subordinates.

-Besides the television series, Kira appears in the original video animation (OVA) Mobile Suit Gundam SEED Destiny Final Plus.
+Kira appears in the original video animation (OVA) Mobile Suit Gundam SEED Destiny Final Plus.
 Following Durandal's death, Kira meets Shinn and they promise to work for a peaceful future.
-He is also featured in two films, Mobile Suit Gundam SEED: Special Edition and Mobile Suit Gundam SEED Destiny: Special Edition, which retell the events from the television series.
-In the latter film's ending, Kira becomes a member of ZAFT after the war ends.
+He is also featured in films Mobile Suit Gundam SEED Destiny: Special Edition, which retell the events from the television series and adds a scene of Kira becoming a member of ZAFT after the war ends.